 LuLu has proven that there is not much she cannot do —although she certainly does have some preferences.
 She is a conformation champion and earned her UDX 3 and OM3 before retiring from formal obedience.
 LuLu is still eager to train and insists on coming along with Nellie and Henry.
 If LuLu could talk, I think she would say, “please bring me along for training, let me jump, retrieve, do articles — anything, just don’t ask me to heel.”

 LuLu is an important member of Team Brittany.
 Nellie performs better when LuLu is ringside and she’s taught Henry some very important lessons about how to be a well-behaved dog and why it is important.

 Henry is a typical boy.
 He loves his sisters and spends much of his time finding ways to irritate them.
 There’s never a dull moment in his presence.
-Someone recently told me that at 18 months old, he’s no longer a youngster.
-But as anyone whose ever owned a Brittany knows, they will cling to their youth and immaturity until they are about four years old as an excuse for being naughty.
-I have a lot of plans and big goals for this crazy little boy.
+I have a lot of plans and big goals for this crazy boy.
+He is a new champion, and has earned his first obedience and hunting titles.
 Our journey is just beginning.

 Team Brittany’s story would not be complete without mentioning the president of our fan club, our chauffeur, the one who carries the crates, makes sure the article bag and dumbbells are delivered to the ring on time.
 He’s got broad shoulders and gives good advice.
 Without Todd’s vision, determination, persistence and hard work, Happy Dogs Training Center would still be a dream.
 It is my pleasure to share this dream with you. ~Lou Ann